skmin-lab/unixmd/docs/source/objects/mm/prog_tinker.rst

   Type of charge-charge interactions between the inner and outer regions.
 Current version of PyUNIxMD supports two types of charge-charge embedding.
   One is mechanical interaction and the other is electrostatic interaction.
+  The **embedding** of the MM object must be same with the **embedding** defined in the QM object.

+  + None: Do not use charge-charge embedding in QM/MM method.
   + 'mechanical': The charge-charge interactions are treated at MM level.
 The energies are calculated from the interactions between point charges.
   + 'electrostatic': The charge-charge interactions are treated at QM level.
 The point charges of the outer regions are added to the one-electron terms of the Hamiltonian in QM calculation.
 Hence, the polarization effect from the point charges are considered in this embedding.